jloan/pierce-hacker-submissions/new-lessons/lesson-proposals/Notability.md

 ## Lesson Metadata

 3. Proposed Lesson Title: Notability on Ipad
-4. Lesson Abstract (3-4 sentences): Notability is a powerful app to make note in class or meeting.
+4. Lesson Abstract (3-4 sentences):

-Students are sometimes asked to work in genres other than academic essays and in media other than print documents.
-One example of this kind work includes making podcasts.
-The purpose of this lesson is to help students get started using Audacity for projects -- like podcasts -- that require audio editing.
-This lesson will cover installing Audacity on a personal computer, setting up an initial project, basic audio editing tools and workflow, and exporting projects as an audio file.
+Notability iPad app creates notes that integrate handwriting, typing, drawings, audio, and pictures.
+Use Notability for iPad to create lecture notes and other classroom materials.
+Notability for iPad can also be used to annotate PDF documents, such as student assignments and class PowerPoint.

 5. A short description of the situation/need that your lesson responds to (consider details of purpose, audience, context):

 This tutorial responds to a couple of scenarios.
-In my English 101 classes, I sometimes ask students to make podcasts.
-This tutorial is meant to support them.
-Additionally, I want to encourage other faculty to have their students experiment with genres like podcasts.
-This should also be a resource that can support their work.
+Student can put assignments and class materials to notability, they can record  and make notes with the class documents.
+They can also search online for relative informations about that topic and copy the informations he searched to their class documents or insert pictures.
+Unlike real notebook,you need to buy a new notebook after youf finished one .
+The notability have huge storage, you can keep your notes forever and easy to search the notes you want.

 6. Learning Outcomes of Tutorial (between 2-3):

 After completing this tutorial students:

-* will be able to create a new project in Audacity.
+* will be able to download and create a notability account.
+* will be able to put the powerpoint, words documents or PDF to notability.
-* will be able to make basic edits to audio files within an Audacity project.
+* will be able to make a record and make notes with notability app.
-* will be able to export a finished audio project and share it via an audio file.
+* will be able to export a finished notes and share or send it to others through email.

-7. Course most relevant to your tutorial (if any): English 101 or any course that asks students to compose with sound.
+7. Course most relevant to your tutorial (if any): any class.

 8. Discipline/Research Area most relevant to your tutorial?
 Example - Humanities / Social Sciences / Mathematics / Natural Sciences / Physical Sciences / Business-Pro-Tech / other